 I am often asked how can we add the "I" responsibly to LGBT+.
-Here is how: Below are two pages to print, and several important links that you will need to use as references and/or add to your webpage if you want to become intersex responsibly inclusive.
+Here is how: Below are three pages to print, and several important links that you will need to use as references and/or add to your webpage if you want to become intersex responsibly inclusive.
 It is so important that the parents of intersex… Continue reading How to Add the “I” Responsibly to LGBT+

 The following are a few examples of transphobic attitudes (note that sometimes these examples below can be examples of Queerphobia too): The belief/insistence that trans women are not "real women" The belief/insistence that trans men are not "real men".
 The belief/insistence that non-binary genders are invalid and do not exist.
 The belief/insistence that transsexual people… Continue reading Examples of Transphobia, Queerphobia, and Intersexphobia